 - connect with national and international networks of like-minded leaders.

-Participants will work together on solutions to the big challenges that face Australian education and member schools.
+Participants in New Metrics for Success work together on solutions to the big challenges that face Australian education and partner schools.
 These challenges vary but often stem from the traditional organisation of learning, which includes:

 - age grading